Call4Cloud | MMP-C | Autopilot | Device Preparation

 Mmmm… I guess that’s not what we want because we want to ensure that windows.old folder is removed and the DisableCMDRequest.tag is placed inside the c:\windows\setup\scripts folder

-2. The Old Fixe
+2. The Old Fix

-Looking at my “old” script to block Shift+f10 and my script to remove the Windows.old folder I am using the Commoncustomizations.cmd file whereas Microsoft is using a random AfterImageApply_randomnumbers.cmd script.
+Looking at my “old” script to block Shift + F10 and my script to remove the Windows.old folder, I am using the Commoncustomizations.cmd file, whereas Microsoft is using a random AfterImageApply_randomnumbers.cmd script.

-Graphical user interface, text, application, email
+Graphical user interface, text, application, email Description automatically generated

 Let’s again compare my solution with Microsoft’s solution?
 It looks almost exactly the same, doesn’t it?